Guns. Religion. Abortion. These are the no-win arguments that spoil family gatherings — and the stuff of retailers' nightmares.

 Marketing experts say standing firm was probably the best option Starbucks had.

-Charles R. Taylor, professor of marketing at Villanova School of Business.
-Changing its position would diminish the company's reputation and alienate people on the opposite side of the debate.
+Charles R. Taylor, professor of marketing at Villanova School of Business, said changing its position would diminish the company's reputation and alienate people on the opposite side of the debate.

 Some businesses are taking a stand, even if it costs them customers.
 California Pizza Kitchen and Peet's Coffee & Tea banned customers with guns after open-carry advocates started showing up earlier this year.
 So has Great American Restaurants, a chain of 10 restaurants and a bakery in northern Virginia.

 The company's CEO, Randy Norton, said he decided to ban gun owners from carrying weapons when they planned large gatherings at his chain.